lee131313personal/Paper-Abstraction-NLP/README.md

 \`\`\`

-# More detail about the project scrip and functionalities.
+# More detail about the project script and functionalities.

 ## Pre-processing
 The pre-processing process include downloading the paper in pdf format.